taskforcesh/bullmq/docs/gitbook/guide/flows/fail-parent.md

 In some situations, you need to fail a job when one of its children fail.

-The pattern to solve this requirement consists on using **failParentOnFail** option.
+The pattern to solve this requirement consists on using **failParentOnFailure** option.

 ```typescript
 const flow = new FlowProducer({ connection });